Frank Wolff: In Europe

 In autumn 1960, Wolff traveled to Greece to co-star in another Roger Corman-directed, Charles B. Griffith-scripted low-budgeter, Atlas (released in May 1961).
 The title role was again assigned to the brawny Corman regular, Michael Forest, while the female lead went to Barboura Morris who, between 1957 and 1967, worked exclusively for Corman, appearing in thirteen of his films, including The Wasp Woman.
 In Atlas, Wolff was cast as the treacherous King Praximedes, a scene-stealing lead villain who was singled out by the few critics who reviewed the film.
 Sporting a short beard, Praximedes was alternately charming, witty, overbearing and menacing.

 On Corman's advice, Wolff remained in Europe and became a well-known character actor in over fifty, mostly Italian-made, films of the 1960s, including crime/suspense "gialli" and Spaghetti Westerns.
-Early in his European career, he returned to Greece to essay a major, second-billed role in his most prestigious movie, the 1963 "Best Picture" Oscar nominee America, America, which producer-director-writer Elia Kazan filmed on location.
+Early in his European career, he returned to Greece to essay a major, second-billed role in a more prestigious movie, the 1963 "Best Picture" Oscar nominee America, America, which producer-director-writer Elia Kazan filmed on location.
 As Vartan Damadian, the Armenian friend of the central character, played by Stathis Giallelis, a heavily mustached Wolff assayed a complex, multi-layered personality.

-Wolff's numerous Italian films of the 1960s included The Four Days of Naples, Salvatore Giuliano, Il demonio, La morte risale a ieri sera, The Great Silence, God Forgives...
+Wolff's numerous Italian films of the 1960s included The Four Days of Naples, Salvatore Giuliano, The Demon, Death Occurred Last Night, The Great Silence, God Forgives...
 I Don't!, One Dollar Too Many and Once Upon a Time in the West.
 He was also seen in a few episodes of British-produced TV series, such as The Saint and The Baron.

 His final two Italian-made films, Milan Caliber 9 and When Women Lost Their Tails were released posthumously in 1972.
 His voice in the English-language version of Milan Caliber 9 was dubbed in by his frequent co-star and roommate at the time of his death Michael Forest.